 Below is an overview of the most common ways of helping to fund hearing aids in Australia.

 The Australian Government Hearing Services Program is managed by the Office of Hearing Services (OHS).
 Eligible individuals are able to access a range of hearing services through the OHS voucher system.

-These services are typically available to Centrelink pensioners, some veterans and their dependent.
+These services are typically available to Centrelink pensioners, some veterans and their dependents.

 - Hearing assessments